ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 access privileges, this shielding is not always perfect, and it is considered *extremely rude* to poke around in accidentally mis-configured home directories belonging to other users.
-The same holds for inspecting files belonging to individual users that might appear outside their home directories, for example in the `/tmp` directory hierarchy.
+The same holds for inspecting files belonging to individual users that might appear outside of their home directories, for example in the `/tmp` temporary storage directory.

 ### Administrators Are People